catsanzsh/GEMINIPROMPTSV05.7.25/README.md

 Contributions are welcome!
 If you have suggestions for new prompts or improvements to existing ones, please submit a pull request or open an issue.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 Contact
 For questions or support, please contact Cat-san.

 This README.md provides a clear and structured overview of your project, guiding users on its purpose, features, and how to utilize it effectively.

+Sources